The Challenge: An event or trend is happening now. You need to conceptualize, and

-Since this model is relatively new to the way marketers operate, we’ve come up with a list of best practices to build a first class newsroom that produces quality content so you can spend more time creating content and less time figuring out how to make it happen.
+Since this model is relatively new to the way marketers operate, we’ve come up with a list of best practices to build a first-class newsroom that produces quality content so you can spend more time creating content and less time to figure out how to make it happen.

 Establish a production cadence

 Once in motion, it’s easier to stay in motion, our physicist friend, Newton, would say.
 Getting into a routine of delivering content from start to finish helps to set up consistent expectations that everyone, including the client, can work by.
 The rhythm should be quick, from minutes to no more than a few hours per step.

 Hold re-occurring meetings at the same time and place that way you don’t have to spend time working out scheduling logistics and can spend more time on producing.